How Often Should You Make App Updates?

 Existing apps should continuously cycle out low search volume keywords and cycle in high search volume ones.
 And don’t forget about double checking the relevancy.
 The keywords you use have to be relevant to your app.

-Try for App Store Optimization updates every 1-2 weeks.
+Try for App Store Optimization updates every 1-2 months.
 This will keep you ahead of the competition.
-In addition, the App Store and Google Play like seeing apps that get frequently updated.
+In addition, the App Store and Google Play function slightly differently.
+In general, ASO specialists suggest to do ASO updates for Google Play Store in 6 to 8 weeks and for Apple App Store in every 4 weeks.

 Updating App Store Listing Visuals